 So I left college, signed up for tattoo school and traded in my scripts, props and set design for needles, ink and skin art.

-Attending this particular tattoo school was not a happy experience.
+Attending this particular tattoo school to become a tattoo artist was not a happy experience.

 Dealing with a misogynist, sexist male instructor (proud that his nickname was “creeper”) and attempting to study what they called “curriculum” (a bunch of poorly copied pages from books and the internet) was a joke!

 The first day of class this guy said to us “I will stab your fucking eyes out if you steal my ideas”.
 Whoa.
 Welcome to higher education?

 I happened to attend tattoo school when it was just transitioning away from old school style apprenticeship in Oregon, and schools didn’t quite know how to be professional and regulated.

 So paying to attend a private career school AND being treated like crap rubbed me the wrong way!

 But I bit the bullet, called the guy on his BS (thanks to the new state laws regarding the treatment of students) and after several incidents of disrespect and harassment suddenly he was “absent” on the days I was in school.